Aftermath of World War II: Recruitment of former enemy scientists

 The wartime activities of some Operation Paperclip scientists would later be investigated.
 Arthur Rudolph left the United States in 1984, in order to not be prosecuted.
 Similarly, Georg Rickhey, who came to the United States under Operation Paperclip in 1946, was returned to Germany to stand trial at the Mittelbau-Dora war crimes trial in 1947.
-Following his acquittal, he returned to the United States in 1948 and eventually became a US citizen.
+Following his acquittal, he returned to the United States in 1948 and eventually became a U.S. citizen.

 The Soviets began Operation Osoaviakhim in 1946.
 NKVD and Soviet army units effectively deported thousands of military-related technical specialists from the Soviet occupation zone of post-war Germany to the Soviet Union.
-The Soviets used 92 trains to transport the specialists and their families, an estimated 10,000-15,000 people.
+The Soviets used 92 trains to transport the specialists and their families, an estimated 10,000–15,000 people.
 Much related equipment was also moved, the aim being to virtually transplant research and production centres, such as the relocated V-2 rocket centre at Mittelwerk Nordhausen, from Germany to the Soviet Union.
 Among the people moved were Helmut Gröttrup and about two hundred scientists and technicians from Mittelwerk.
 Personnel were also taken from AEG, BMW's Stassfurt jet propulsion group, IG Farben's Leuna chemical works, Junkers, Schott AG, Siebel, Telefunken, and Carl Zeiss AG.

 The operation was commanded by NKVD deputy Colonel General Serov, outside the control of the local Soviet Military Administration.
 The major reason for the operation was the Soviet fear of being condemned for noncompliance with Allied Control Council agreements on the liquidation of German military installations.
 Some Western observers thought Operation Osoaviakhim was a retaliation for the failure of the Socialist Unity Party in elections, though Osoaviakhim was clearly planned before that.